Document your Guiding Principles

-- Organisation members understand which challenges they can address by applying InnerSource best practices.
+- Organization members understand which challenges they can address by applying InnerSource best practices.

-- Organisation members lacking prior open source experience understand the basic values and principles of InnerSource projects.
+- Organization members lacking prior open source experience understand the basic values and principles of InnerSource projects.

-- Organisation members lacking prior open source experience are able to check their daily activities against a set of common established values.
+- Organization members lacking prior open source experience are able to check their daily activities against a set of common established values.

-- The organisation's development practices become more similar to open source projects thus making it easier for organisation members to participate in open source projects.
+- The organization's development practices become more similar to open source projects thus making it easier for organization members to participate in open source projects.

 Often at GitHub we work in a model where teams contribute features to areas outside their area of responsibility.
 Common examples include sales engineering contributing features to unblock a sale, Special Projects contributing urgently needed, high impact features across the product, and a team working across multiple areas to deliver a feature.